bloominstituteoftechnology/module-challenge-intro-to-git/mac.md

 5. What is the command you can use to switch between branches?
 For example you are working on FIRSTNAME-LASTNAME branch and you want to switch back to main.

+To switch to an existing branch, you can use ' git checkout ' command and pass the name of the branch you want to switch to.

 6. Explain the difference between `git fetch`, `git merge` and `git pull`.
 What does each command do?